Zacks Investment Research Downgrades Larimar Therapeutics (NASDAQ:LRMR) to Hold

-Zacks Investment Research cut shares of Larimar Therapeutics (NASDAQ:LRMR) from a buy rating to a hold rating in a research note published on Wednesday, Zacks.com reports.
-The brokerage currently has $9.25 price objective on the stock.
+Zacks Investment Research lowered shares of Larimar Therapeutics (NASDAQ:LRMR) from a buy rating to a hold rating in a report published on Wednesday morning, Zacks.com reports.

 According to Zacks, “Larimar Therapeutics Inc. is a clinical-stage biotechnology company.
 It is focused on developing treatments for rare diseases.
 The company’s lead product consist CTI-1601, which is in clinical stage.
 Larimar Therapeutics Inc., formerly known as Zafgen Inc., is based in BALA CYNWYD, Pa. “

-Separately, JMP Securities decreased their price objective on shares of Larimar Therapeutics from $43.00 to $30.00 and set an outperform rating for the company in a report on Wednesday, May 26th.
+Separately, JMP Securities decreased their price target on Larimar Therapeutics from $43.00 to $30.00 and set an outperform rating on the stock in a research note on Wednesday, May 26th.

-Larimar Therapeutics (NASDAQ:LRMR) last posted its quarterly earnings data on Monday, May 10th.
-The company reported ($0.76) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.87) by $0.11.
-On average, equities research analysts anticipate that Larimar Therapeutics will post -2.75 EPS for the current year.
+Larimar Therapeutics (NASDAQ:LRMR) last released its quarterly earnings data on Monday, May 10th.
+The company reported ($0.76) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.87) by $0.11.
+As a group, sell-side analysts forecast that Larimar Therapeutics will post -2.75 earnings per share for the current year.

-A number of institutional investors have recently modified their holdings of the business.
-Fi3 FINANCIAL ADVISORS LLC bought a new stake in Larimar Therapeutics in the 1st quarter valued at $310,000.
-Citadel Advisors LLC acquired a new position in shares of Larimar Therapeutics in the 1st quarter valued at $181,000.
-Millennium Management LLC raised its stake in shares of Larimar Therapeutics by 859.7% in the 1st quarter.
-Millennium Management LLC now owns 353,763 shares of the company’s stock valued at $5,168,000 after buying an additional 316,901 shares in the last quarter.
-Verition Fund Management LLC raised its stake in shares of Larimar Therapeutics by 86.3% in the 1st quarter.
-Verition Fund Management LLC now owns 229,301 shares of the company’s stock valued at $3,350,000 after buying an additional 106,194 shares in the last quarter.
-Finally, Cubist Systematic Strategies LLC acquired a new position in shares of Larimar Therapeutics in the 1st quarter valued at $27,000.
-91.87% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently made changes to their positions in LRMR.
+Ikarian Capital LLC acquired a new stake in Larimar Therapeutics in the 1st quarter valued at $6,215,000.
+Millennium Management LLC boosted its stake in Larimar Therapeutics by 859.7% in the first quarter.
+Millennium Management LLC now owns 353,763 shares of the company’s stock worth $5,168,000 after purchasing an additional 316,901 shares in the last quarter.
+Caas Capital Management LP acquired a new position in Larimar Therapeutics in the first quarter worth $3,202,000.
+Silverarc Capital Management LLC acquired a new position in Larimar Therapeutics in the fourth quarter worth $4,650,000.
+Finally, BlackRock Inc. boosted its stake in Larimar Therapeutics by 229.8% in the fourth quarter.
+BlackRock Inc. now owns 222,650 shares of the company’s stock worth $4,768,000 after purchasing an additional 155,146 shares in the last quarter.
+91.87% of the stock is currently owned by institutional investors and hedge funds.

 Larimar Therapeutics, Inc, a clinical-stage biotechnology company, focuses on developing treatments for rare diseases.
 The company's lead product candidate is CTI-1601, which is in Phase 1 clinical trial for the treatment of Friedreich's ataxia, a rare and progressive genetic disease.
 Larimar Therapeutics, Inc is headquartered in Bala Cynwyd, Pennsylvania.